Data Centers in Foshan

 Power Analysis

-Average Cost Of Power: The industrial electricity rate in Foshan is approximately US$0.08 per kWh as of Q2 2025.
-This competitive pricing is a significant advantage for companies running power-intensive applications and high-density server environments.
-The grid's energy mix is dominated by fossil fuels (~65%), primarily coal, with a growing renewables component (~30%).
+Average Cost Of Power: The average industrial electricity cost in Foshan is approximately US$0.08/kWh as of Q2 2025.
+This competitive pricing is a significant advantage for companies running power-intensive applications.
+The national energy mix is dominated by fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).

-Power Grid Reliability: The power grid supporting Foshan is well-engineered and resilient, as expected for a city that is a cornerstone of China's manufacturing economy.
-Data centers in the region are typically supported by redundant power feeds from multiple substations to ensure high levels of uptime.
+Power Grid Reliability: The power grid serving Foshan and the wider Greater Bay Area is well-engineered and highly reliable.
+Data centers are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Foshan are strategically located to support the city's massive industrial base, including advanced manufacturing, electronics, and ceramics.
-This proximity provides low-latency connectivity essential for factory automation, IoT data processing, and enterprise resource planning systems.
+Proximity To Key Business Districts: Data centers in Foshan are strategically located to serve one of China's most important manufacturing and industrial zones.
+This proximity provides low-latency connectivity for industrial automation, IoT data processing, and enterprise applications supporting the local economy.

 Natural Disaster Risk

 Foshan has a Low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-The risk assessment indicates that while the likelihood of a major event is low, the area is exposed to specific natural hazards due to its geography in the Pearl River Delta.
+The risk assessment indicates that while the region is exposed to certain natural hazards, its vulnerability and lack of coping capacity are relatively low.

 Key environmental risks include: